CUBRID Lock Manager

 © 2026 CUBRID Corporation.
 All rights reserved.

-• Class locks — always held to end of transaction (intention locks must outlive their children).
+• Class locks — always commit-bound (intention locks outlive their children).

 © 2026 CUBRID Corporation.
 All rights reserved.